Introduction to the Chinese Space Station Survey Telescope (CSST): Science

 Compared with ground-based microlensing surveys, the large-aperture space telescope CSST with a large FoV and high spatial resolution has a natural advantage in microlensing observations.
 The magnitude limit that CSST can reach is deeper, so it can detect more stars with smaller radii.
 More stars mean more microlensing events are expected, and stars with smaller radii imply that CSST can detect planets with smaller masses (including rogue planets).

-Based on the known luminosity distribution function of bulge stars and the currently estimated rogue planet mass distribution function \cite{Gould22}, we expect that a CSST total observation time (i.e. exposure plus readout time) of 15 days will be able to detect about 60 microlensing events caused by rogue planets of Mars mass (see Figure~\ref{fig:FFP}), and dozens of microlensing events caused by rogue planets of larger mass.
+Based on the known luminosity distribution function of bulge stars and the currently estimated rogue planet mass distribution function \cite{Gould22}, we expect that a CSST total observation time (i.e. exposure plus readout time) of 15 days will be able to detect about 20 microlensing events caused by free-floating planets of Mars mass and smaller (see Figure~\ref{fig:FFP}), and roughly two dozen more massive free-floating planets.

 We also expect to detect about 50 signals from ``cold'' planets gravitationally bound to their host stars.
 These ``cold'' planets are about $1-30$ AU from their host stars and have masses as low as about Mars mass.
 This type of exoplanet is almost impossible to detect by other detection methods or ground-based microlensing surveys, and they can play an important role in testing the core accretion model of planet formation theory.
 It is expected that these extremely low-mass rogue planets and ``cold'' planets that CSST can detect will greatly expand the known planetary parameter space, and have very important scientific value for understanding the formation and evolution of planetary systems.